 How to use: Brush the shadow over the eyelid in a windscreen wiper motion for an even coverage.
 If you are using a powder-based shadow, make sure you hold a tissue or a sponge just below your eyelashes to catch the fallout.

 7. Eyeliner Brush

 It is a small angled brush with sharp ends to help you draw that killer winged liner.

 How to use: Hold it at a right angle so the brush takes the natural shape of your eyelid.
 Drag from the inside corner of your eye along the lash line.
 Avoid multiple strokes to create a smooth and even line.

 8. Eyebrow Brush

 This is also an angled brush, which looks very similar to an eyeliner brush.
-Generally, makeup lovers use just one brush for eye and brow makeup although we would advise against it.
+Generally, makeup lovers use just one brush for eye and brow makeup, but we would advise against it.
 Keep the eyeliner brush separate to avoid any kind of eye infections.

 9. Fan Brush

 This is a thin fan-shaped brush used to remove excess powder or brush off stray eyeshadow.

 How to use: Gently brush the excess product away from your face using a light hand motion.
 Don’t put any pressure on the handle or you may end up removing makeup.